patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 - As demonstrated in the 3rd variation below, use the `actionClose` property to add an `<AlertActionCloseButton>` component, which can be used to manage and customize alert dismissals.

 - As demonstrated in the 4th and 5th variations below, use the `component` property to set the element for an alert title.
-  - If the `description` prop is not passed in, then the `component` prop should be set to a non-heading element such as a `span` or `div`.
+  - If there is not a description passed via `children` prop, then the `component` prop should be set to a non-heading element such as a `span` or `div`.
-  - If the `description` prop is passed in, then the `component` prop should be a heading element.
+  - If there is a description passed via `children` prop, then the `component` prop should be a heading element.
 Headings should be ordered by their level and heading levels should not be skipped.
 For example, a heading of an `h2` level should not be followed directly by an `h4`.

 ```ts
 import React from 'react';